en_USEnglish

 Testing and debugging

-Test strategies
+Testing strategies

 Debugging tools

-Debugging tools are software programs that help developers identify and resolve errors and problems in a mobile application.
+Debugging tools are software programs that help developers identify and resolve errors and issues in a mobile application.
 Some popular debugging tools for mobile app development include Android Debug Bridge (ADB) for Android and Xcode Debugger for iOS.

 Publication and distribution